 After the applications have been received, they are assessed in relation to criteria announced in advance and negotiations are held with the companies.
 Which licences to be offered is thereafter decided by the the Government and the final awards are made by the King in Council.

 The APA system was introduced in 2003 to ensure that profitable resources in mature areas are proven and recovered before existing infrastructure is shut down.
 If this is not done, profitable resources may remain unrecovered because the deposits are too small to justify the building of separate infrastructure.
-Fifteen APA licensing rounds have so far been initated (APA 2003-2017).
+21 APA licensing rounds have so far been initated (APA 2003-2023).

 APA licensing rounds are announced annually.

 Once awarded, a production licence applies for an initial period of up to ten years, which is reserved for exploration activity.
 To ensure that the area to which the production licence applies is explored properly, the licensee group is obliged under the terms of the licence to carry out a work programme.
-This is specified in point 4 (obligatory work commitment) of the production licence, and may include geological and/or geophysical activities and exploration drilling.
+The obligatory work commitment of the production licence may include geological and/or geophysical activities and exploration drilling.
 The licence includes deadlines for carrying out the different activities.

 If all the licensees agree, they may relinquish the production licence once they have completed the obligatory work.
 Areas relinquished in this way can later be awarded to new licensee groups.
 This ensures that mapping of the petroleum resources in different parts of the Norwegian continental shelf is steadily improved.
 As a result, we now have extensive knowledge of the subsea resources in many areas.